awslabs/mountpoint-s3/README.md

 ## Contributing

 We welcome contributions to Mountpoint for Amazon S3!
-Please see [CONTRIBUTING.md](doc/CONTRIBUTING.md) for more information on how to report bugs or submit pull requests, and [LOGGING.md](doc/LOGGING.md) for details on how to capture logging data for bug reports.
+Please see [CONTRIBUTING.md](doc/CONTRIBUTING.md) for more information on how to report bugs or submit pull requests, [LOGGING.md](doc/LOGGING.md) for details on how to capture logging data for bug reports, and [BENCHMARKING.md](doc/BENCHMARKING.md) for performance regression testing.

 ### Security